gramineproject/gramine/Documentation/devel/features.md

 ### File systems

-Gramine largely implements file system operations, but with several peculiarities and limitations.
+Gramine implements file system operations, but with several peculiarities and limitations.

 The most important peculiarity is that Gramine does *not* simply mirror the host OS's directory hierarchy.
 Instead, Gramine constructs its own view on the selected subset of host's directories and